 Having been mentored by his predecessor, Dr. Elena B. delos Santos, who is a very hard working and an organized manager, OIC RED Rodel is also expertly steering DA Bicol to perform at its best, both in financial disbursements and in achieving the physical targets of the agency without prejudice to the welfare of the farmers.
 As he had been closely involved with the Rice Program for the most part of his 23 years in the government, the rice farmers are closest to his heart and he has been aggressively taking steps to help them become globally competitive.
 Among these steps were provision of agri-machineries, seeds and farm inputs to qualified farmers.
 He has also detailed a number of six-wheeler trucks to the NFA provincial offices of Albay, Camarines Norte, Camarines Sur and Sorsogon during the peak of palay harvest season this year (2019) to encourage farmers to sell their palay to NFA at high price.
 The farmers’ organizations that sell their palay to NFA also received incentives in the form of farm equipment and machineries based on accumulated points or number of bags sold to NFA.

 He is also keen in providing the needs and developing the skills and talents of the DA human resource as he urged them to seize every opportunity to improve their skills.
 He has also reorganized the DA acoustic band and encouraged the creation of a pool of talents and artists.
-Earlier this year, he has organized the DA basketball team which has been competing in local tournaments with other agencies and municipalities.
+Earlier in 2019, he has organized the DA basketball team which has been competing in local tournaments with other agencies and municipalities.
 (Lovella P. Guarin)